Healthy, strong family relationships are foundational to young people’s growth, learning, and well-being.

 GOAL: Teach children the joy and rewards of service

-This Adventure has two parts to it:
+This Adventure has three parts to it:

-1) Choose 2-3 of your favorite organizations and let them know about JustServe.org and the opportunity available to them to let people looking for volunteer opportunities to know what they need.
+Part 2: Choose 2-3 of your favorite organizations and let them know about JustServe.org and the opportunity available to them to let people looking for volunteer opportunities to know what they need.
 You can do this in person, by sending them an email or text, or even contacting them via their website.
 The point is to make sure they know about, and encourage them, to post their volunteer opportunities on JustServe.org so that local volunteers can find it.

-2) The second part is to choose a local volunteer opportunity (preferably from JustServe.org) and enjoy it together as a family.
+Part 3: Choose a local volunteer opportunity (preferably from JustServe.org) and enjoy it together as a family.

 Most importantly, Have FUN!